apache/activemq-artemis/docs/user-manual/en/address-model.md

 `redistribution-delay` defines how long to wait when the last consumer is closed on a queue before redistributing any messages.
 Read more about [clusters](clusters.md#message-redistribution).

+`clustered-queues` enables cluster-wide creation of queues.
+This means that in the case of a formed cluster with several active brokers, all new queues will get created on each cluster member.
+This helps with redistribution of messages in some scenarios, such as where client consumers are fairly static and producers work in an "ad hoc" manner.

 `send-to-dla-on-no-route`.
 If a message is sent to an address, but the server does not route it to any queues (e.g. there might be no queues bound to that